April 5, 2021

 1. Pin certificate in Info.plist

-The certificate pinning information can be specified in the Info.plist under NSPinnedDomains.
+The SSL pinning information can be specified in the Info.plist under NSPinnedDomains.
 Multiple domains can be specified for this key.
 Every domain can then specify NSPinnedCAIdentities and NSPinnedLeafIdentites.
 The former field allows you to specify identities of root certificates like DST Root CA X3.
 The latter field allows you to specify identities of leaf certificates like that of guardsquare.com.

 In our case, we will pin the root certificate by adding the public key digest that we obtained in the previous step to the NSPinnedCAIdentities field.
 You can see the final Info.plist result in the following screenshot: